greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 Greenplum Database uses LLVM for JIT compilation and it is enabled with all RPM distributions of Greenplum Database.
 If you build Greenplum Database from source, you must include the `--with-llvm` build option to include JIT compilation support.

-It is possible to use JIT with both GPORCA and Postgres Planner.
-Since GPORCA and Postgres Planner use different algorithms and the values for the calculated costs are different, you must tune the JIT thresholds according to your usage.
+It is possible to use JIT with both GPORCA and Postgres-based planner.
+Since GPORCA and Postgres-based planner use different algorithms and the values for the calculated costs are different, you must tune the JIT thresholds according to your usage.
 See [When to JIT?](#topic3) for more information.

 ### <a id="topic21"></a>JIT accelerated operations